youthinkasido/medium/readme.md

-* Comments - Users can comment on their favorite stories.
+* Comments -
 ![comments](https://www.awesomescreenshot.com/upload//1054043/328bc2e4-65ba-43aa-49f8-e969df10d376.png)

-## Comments code snippet
+### Comments
+Users can comment on their favorite stories.
+Each new comment triggers a re-render by directly modifying the apps global state.

      componentDidMount() {
         this.props